Wide stochastic networks: Gaussian limit and PAC-Bayesian training: Abstract

 \section{Abstract}

-The limit of infinite width allows for substantial simplifications in the analytical study of over-parameterized neural networks.
-With a suitable random initialization, an extremely large network is well approximated by a Gaussian process, both before and during training.
-In the present work, we establish a similar result for a simple stochastic architecture whose parameters are random variables.
-The explicit evaluation of the output distribution allows for a PAC-Bayesian training procedure that directly optimizes the generalization bound.
+The limit of infinite width allows for substantial simplifications in the analytical study of over-parameterised neural networks.
+With a suitable random initialisation, an extremely large network exhibits an approximately Gaussian behaviour.
+In the present work, we establish a similar result for a simple stochastic architecture whose parameters are random variables, holding both before and during training.
+The explicit evaluation of the output distribution allows for a PAC-Bayesian training procedure that directly optimises the generalisation bound.
 For a large but finite-width network, we show empirically on MNIST that this training approach can outperform standard PAC-Bayesian methods.